status-im/nimbus-eth2/README.md

 git clone https://github.com/status-im/nim-beacon-chain
 cd nim-beacon-chain
-make                 # This invocation will bootstrap the build system with additional Makefiles make update deps     # This will build Nim and all other dependencies ./connect-to-testnet testnet0
+make                 # This invocation will bootstrap the build system with additional Makefiles make                 # This will build Nim and all other dependencies ./connect-to-testnet testnet0
 ```